 - Help to clean up dorms and borrowed equipment after student departure

 - Miscellaneous duties as assigned

 - Genuine passion for helping students to grow and the ability to foster a healthy learning environment

 - Thrives in team environment and willing to go above and beyond the call of duty

 - Commitment to the learning and success of all children through high expectations and accountability

-- Boarding school experience either as a student or teacher preferred, but not required
+- Experience with Private and/or Boarding school either as a student or teacher preferred, but not required

 The KIPP Foundation Values – What We Believe:

 - Sense of purpose.
 We are inspired to fulfill a mission larger than ourselves.
 We are a place for people who enjoy the roles we play in service to our schools and regions.